firebase/genkit/docs/deploy-node.md

     genkit flow:run jokeFlow "\"banana\"" -s
     ```

-1.  **Optional**: Start the dev UI:
+1.  **Optional**: Start the developer UI:

     ```posix-terminal
     genkit start
     ```

-    To try out the joke flow, navigate to http://localhost:4000/flows and run
+    Then, navigate to [http://localhost:4000/flows](http://localhost:4000/flows) and run
-    the flow using the Dev UI.
+    the flow using the developer UI.

+    When you're done, press Ctrl+C in the console to quit the UI.

 1. Try out the Express endpoint: